j50n/deno-proc/site/src/introduction.md

 source.
 Process gigabyte files with constant memory.

 **Data Transforms** — Convert between CSV, TSV, JSON, and Record formats with streaming support.
-Or use the WASM-powered flatdata CLI for 330 MB/s throughput.
+Or use the WASM-powered flatdata CLI for maximum throughput.

 ## A Taste of proc